 - Most notably, Ann Marie has been honored since 2013 in The Best Lawyers in America© for her work in Commercial Litigation, and since 2019 for her work in Bankruptcy and Creditor/Debtor Rights/Insolvency and Reorganization Law

-- She has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell’s peer review rating system.
+- She has been peer review rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ system

-- She was recently named to Crain’s Most Connected List, representing the 100 most connected businesspeople in metro Detroit.
+- She was named to Crain’s Most Connected List, representing the 100 most connected businesspeople in metro Detroit

 - Lead counsel to the court-appointed receiver for Wilbanks Energy Logistics, which operated as a full-service energy logistics company until being placed into receivership due to adverse market conditions affecting the oil and gas industry.
-Less than sixty days after the appointment of her client as the receiver for Wilbanks, Ann Marie led and completed the $15 million dollar sale of the assets of Wilbanks and its affiliates, which included a fleet of vehicles, heavy machinery, and equipment
+Less than sixty days after the appointment of her client as the receiver for Wilbanks, Ann Marie led and completed the sale of the assets of Wilbanks and its affiliates, which included a fleet of vehicles, heavy machinery and equipment

-- Lead counsel to secured lender in the loan workout of a west Michigan manufacturing company, including the negotiation of an access and accommodation agreement with one of the Detroit 3 OEMs, forbearance agreement and eventual refinancing to take out and pay her client in full
+- Lead counsel to secured lender in the loan workout of a tier 1 manufacturing company, including the negotiation of an access and accommodation agreement with one of the Detroit 3 OEMs, forbearance agreement and eventual refinancing to take out and pay her client in full

-- Lead counsel to secured lender regarding the default of a company located in Ohio and Michigan which owned several nursing homes and a related prescription medication service provider.
-Negotiated and finalized an agreement to take out and pay her client
+- Lead counsel to secured lender regarding the default of a company operating skilled nursing facilities and a related prescription medication service provider in multiple states.
+Negotiated and finalized an agreement to take out and pay her client in full

 - Lead counsel to secured lender regarding the default of a failed skilled nursing facility in Wisconsin, where Foley is headquartered

 - Lead counsel to Fortune 500 manufacturer to secure its contained supply of parts from Royal Oak Industries, which was subject to a court-appointed receiver.
-Before ROI liquidated its assets, Ann Marie negotiated and secured a five-party access and accommodation agreement in favor of her client to ensure the continued supply of parts in the context of an orderly wind down/sale of assets
+Before ROI liquidated its assets, Ann Marie negotiated and secured a five-party access and accommodation agreement with the supplier and its lenders, to ensure continued funding in the context of an orderly wind down/sale of assets

 - Counsel to a government-sponsored enterprise in more than 40 class action lawsuits filed in Michigan and across the country involving exemption from payment of real-estate transfer taxes (Published Appellate Decision in favor of Foley’s client: County of Oakland and Andrew E. Meisner; Genesee County and Deborah Cherry, Michigan Department of Attorney General and Michigan Department of Treasury v.
 Federal Housing Finance Agency, et al., 2013 U.S. App.
 LEXIS 10032, Nos.
 12-2135/2136 (6th Cir.
 May 20, 2013))